ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 ## Make a new commit

-Before you run `simple_deploy`, make a commit so you can more easily do repeated deployments without having to build the test project from scratch:
+Before you run the `deploy` command, make a commit so you can more easily do repeated deployments without having to build the test project from scratch:

 ```sh
 $ git add .